Written by Harrison Pierce and his family with support from Advanced Occupational Therapist, Kelsie Davis.

 My family and therapy team know me very well, so they knew that in my new chair I needed to sit up a bit straighter.
-I tend to lean towards my right as I have a scoliosis, and I am working very hard to make sure it doesn’t get any worse.
-One way I do this is through my bed set up.
-It helps me stay nice at straight at night, and it’s my favourite colour – red!
+I tend to lean towards my right as I have scoliosis, and I am working very hard to make sure it doesn’t get any worse.
+One way I do this is through my bed set-up.
+It helps me stay nice and straight at night, and it’s my favourite colour – red!

 Pictured: Harrison’s back, an x-ray showing his scoliosis, and his specialised bedding.

 Because of how I sit, I needed a seat made especially for me.
 The seat is called an insert.
 The technology used to make this is pretty cool.
 I started by sitting in something similar to a beanbag.
 Then my therapists get me sitting in the best position and turn on a machine which sucks the air out from the bean bag.
 This leaves a mould of where I sit.
 It took a few attempts, but we got it just right.